Table of Contents

 Time management is key during the speaking test.
 In Part 2, you have to speak for up to two minutes, so plan your response accordingly.
 Practicing with a timer can help you get used to the time constraints.
 This will help ensure that you can cover all points in your response without rushing or running out of things to say.
 It’s also important to practice pausing naturally during your speech to give yourself time to think.

-IELTS Exam Speaking Topics: Examples and Practice
+IELTS Speaking Topics: Examples and Practice

 Practicing with actual IELTS exam speaking topics can be incredibly beneficial.
 Here are some examples of topics you might encounter in 2026: